scale-it/algo-builder/docs/guide/py-teal.md

   This code will only approve the transaction if sender is "TMPL_SENDER" and asset amount is less than "TMPL_AMOUNT".
 Now you can replace these placeholders using `algob`.

-  While using with algob you can replace these placeholder with following:
+  While using with algob you can replace these placeholder with the following:
    ```js
     const scInitParam = {
       TMPL_SENDER: bob.addr // bob address